Sexual exploitation and abuse in humanitarian response: South Sudan 2015-2022

+2025 aid exploitation in the Gaza Strip

+A 2025 investigation by the Associated Press documented sexual exploitation during Gaza’s humanitarian crisis.
+NGOs told reporters that women in Gaza had spoken of being coerced into sexual relationships by men promising food, money, water, or jobs, sometimes under the guise of humanitarian aid, or by men wearing uniforms of official relief agencies.
+The AP reporters said that due to Gaza’s conservative society and the stigma surrounding sexual violence, most women refused to report officially or identify the perpetrators publicly.
+The UN's Protection from Sexual Exploitation and Abuse (PSEA) network confirmed receiving at least 18 allegations related to aid distribution in Gaza in the preceding year.

 Response by humanitarian agencies

 Investigation and sanctions

 The allegations were investigated by the UN Office of Internal Oversight Services (OIOS), which in October 2002 issued a report concluding that it found "no widespread abuse by aid workers".
 In an interview with CNN in May 2002, High Commissioner for Refugees Ruud Lubbers stated, "We hardly find concrete evidence.
 It's very scarce".
 Save the Children UK (a partner in the original study) responded, "Nothing that the UN has found makes us think that we were wrong".

 Prevention

 In July 2002, the UN's Interagency Standing Committee (IASC) adopted a plan of action which stated that sexual exploitation and abuse by humanitarian workers constitute acts of gross misconduct and are, therefore, grounds for termination of employment.
 The plan explicitly prohibited the "Exchange of money, employment, goods, or services for sex, including sexual favours or other forms of humiliating, degrading or exploitative behaviour".
 The major NGHAs and the UN agencies engaged in humanitarian response committed themselves to setting up internal structures to prevent sexual exploitation and abuse of beneficiaries.